nate-adkins/nate-adkins.github.io/_projects/urc.md

 ### Servicing Mission

-The goal of the servicing mission is to utilize a manipulator to perform dextrous tasks such as using a joystick, opening drawers and placing objects in them, plugging in a USB drive, and typing on a keyboard.
+The goal of the servicing mission is to utilize a manipulator to perform dextrous tasks such as operating a joystick, opening drawers and placing objects in them, plugging in a USB drive, and typing on a keyboard.
 This mission is a test of the dexterity of the rover's manipulator.

 ## Leadership Roles